Rare sighting of enormous basking sharks off California coast leaves wildlife enthusiasts in awe

 "We were taking people out to Santa Cruz Island," Mills recounted from one of the company's boats.
 "It was a nice, flat ocean.
 We could see fins at the surface."

-Mills and her team realized they were observing something unique: massive basking sharks.
+Mills and her team realized they were observing something highly unusual: massive basking sharks.

 "These were probably in the 25-foot range.
 Second largest shark on the planet," Mills exclaimed, as she and her colleagues hurried to capture the moment through photographs.